cvc5/ethos/user_manual.md

 ## <a name="overloading"></a>Overloading

-The ALF checker supports limited cases of overloading where all instances of the overloaded symbol have distinct arity.
+The ALF checker supports symbol overloading.
-In particular the following is accepted:
+For example, the following is accepted:
 ```
 (declare-const - (-> Int Int))
 (declare-const - (-> Int Int Int))
+(declare-const - (-> Real Real Real))
 ```
-When parsing a term whose head is `-`, the ALF checker will automatically choose which symbol to use based on the number of arguments passed to it, e.g. `(- 1)` uses the first, and `(- 0 1)` uses the second.
+When parsing a term whose head is `-`, the ALF checker will automatically choose which symbol to use based on the arguments passed to it.
+In particular, if a symbol is overloaded, the ALF checker will use the first symbol that results in a well-typed term if applied.
+For example, ssuming standard definitions of SMT-LIB literal values, `(- 1)` uses the first, `(- 0 1)` uses the second, and `(- 0.0 1.0)` uses the third.
 If a symbol is unapplied, then the ALF checker will interpret it as the first declared term for that symbol.
+A warning is printed if multiple symbols are applicable.

 Furthermore, the ALF checker supports an operator `alf.as` for disambiguation whose syntax is `(alf.as <term> <type>)`.
 A term of the form `(alf.as t (-> T1 ...
 Tn T))` evaluates to `t` only if `(t k1 ... kn)` has type `T` where `k1 ... kn` are variables of type `T1 ...
 Tn`.